BhattaManish/Java-Maze/README.md

 # Java-Maze
-This  a Programm thats create Maze with different algorithms and solutions with GUI
+This  a program thats create maze with different algorithms and solutions with GUI